awsdocs/amazon-eks-user-guide/doc_source/eks-optimized-windows-ami.md

 + Amazon EKS\-optimized Windows Server 2022 Full AMI

 **Note**
-The Amazon EBS CSI driver version 1\.12 or higher has support for Windows Server 2022, but it hasn't been released as an add\-on\.
-To enable support, you can install the driver using Helm\.
-Refer to the [`aws-ebs-csi-driver` Windows `README.md`](https://github.com/kubernetes-sigs/aws-ebs-csi-driver/tree/master/examples/kubernetes/windows) on GitHub\.
+The Amazon EBS CSI driver version 1\.12 or higher has support for Windows Server 2022.
+Refer [`managing-ebs-csi`](managing-ebs-csi.md) to add/update EBS CSI driver\.

 **Important**
 The Amazon EKS\-optimized Windows Server 20H2 Core AMI is deprecated\.
 No new versions of this AMI will be released\.